How to Buy Starlink Stock Before Its IPO

 Alphabet (GOOGL) first invested in SpaceX in January 2015.
 This was a $900 million investment at a valuation of $12 billion.
 It invested a second time in December 2021, at a valuation of $100 billion.

-Together, these investments are worth $14.7 billion, or about 7% of SpaceX and Starlink.
+Together, these investments are worth about $24.5 billion*, roughly 7% of SpaceX and Starlink.

-While this is a sizable stake, Alphabet is a $1.94 trillion company, so its $14.7 billion stake in SpaceX represents about 0.7% of its total business.
+While this is a sizable stake, Alphabet is a $2 trillion company, so its $24.5 billion stake in SpaceX represents just 1.2% of its total business.
+So if you don't like the other 98.8% of the business, I wouldn't recommend buying shares for Starlink exposure alone.

-Again, this stake in SpaceX and Starlink represents just 0.4% of Bank of America's total market capitalization, so I wouldn't recommend buying its shares solely for its investment in Starlink.
+Again, this stake in SpaceX and Starlink represents just 0.8% of Bank of America's total market capitalization, so I wouldn't recommend buying shares solely for its investment in Starlink.

 If you like Google and/or Bank of America and want to invest in their stock anyway, simultaneously getting exposure to Starlink is a nice bonus.